 Official Opening of Iona Sports Centre and New Classrooms.

-Blessing and Official Opening by Most Reverend Donald G Sproxton, Auxiliary Bishop of Perth, and Sister Anna Fewer PBVM, Congregation Leader, Presentation Sisters of Western Australia on 23 July 2006.
+The new Iona Sports Centre and new classrooms were blessed and officially opened by Most Reverend Donald G Sproxton, Auxiliary Bishop of Perth, and Sister Anna Fewer PBVM, Congregation Leader, Presentation Sisters of Western Australia on 23 July 2006.

 2011